Past, Present & Future

 Co-founder, Howard Fradkin, Ph.D., stated the following:

 “I retired from active practice at Affirmations at the end of 2017.
 This was one of the most difficult decisions in my life because Affirmations was a second home for me.
-More than that, it was a place where I was honored every day with being a witness to my courageous clients who shared both their deep emotional struggles and vulnerabilities, along with their tremendous victories as they healed and connected—not only with me, but more importantly with the people in their lives who were providing them support.
-It was also a place where I was able to thrive because I felt tremendous support from my colleagues, who both affirmed me and challenged me whenever I needed it, which was a cherished gift.
-I learned so many important life lessons, including how to be more patient, how to really listen, how to share control, and how healing is a sacred and collaborative process.
-I hope and trust you will find and co-create the same conditions for your healing and growth and thriving at Affirmations as I experienced.”
+It was a place where I was honored every day with being a witness to my courageous clients who shared both their deep emotional struggles and vulnerabilities, along with their tremendous victories as they healed and connected—not only with me, but more importantly with the people in their lives who were providing them support.
+It was a place where I was able to thrive because I felt tremendous support from my colleagues, who both affirmed me and challenged me whenever I needed it, which was a cherished gift.
+I learned so many important life lessons, including how to be more patient, how to listen, how to share control, and how healing is a sacred and collaborative process.
+I hope and trust you will find and co-create the same conditions for your healing and thriving at Affirmations as I experienced.”

 As mentioned earlier, Affirmations Psychological Services is owned currently by Dwight Tolliver, Ph.D.
 Dwight’s aim is to extend Affirmations’ reach further and deeper into the hearts and souls of the human beings they’re offering to help therapeutically, as displayed in his personal message regarding the future of Affirmations: